 Only when your disk partition configuration meets all requirements of Shrink and Extend Volume, you can change partition size in Windows 7 Disk Management without third party software.
 Firstly, let's see how to resize partition with Windows 7 Disk Management.

-- Press Windows and R on keyboard, type diskmgmt.msc to open Disk Management.
+- Press Windows and R together on the keyboard, type diskmgmt.msc and press Enter to open Disk Management.

-- Right click C drive and click Shrink Volume.
+- Right click system C: drive or any data volume and select Shrink Volume.

-- Enter the amount of space to shrink and click Shrink to execute.
+- Enter the amount of space and click Shrink to execute.

 - Open Disk Management

 - Right click the drive that has adjacent Unallocated space and select Extend Volume.

 - Extend Volume Wizard will be opened, simply click Next to finish.

 Limitations to resize volume with Disk Management

 First of all, you should know that both Shrink or Extend Volume functions support NTFS partition only, another common FAT32 and any other types of partitions can't be shrunk or extended.
 Other limitations include: